Data-driven model order reduction for wave propagation in materials with damage and nonlinearities

-The time-dependent relative $L^2$-error $\epsilon_u(t)$ \eqref{eq:l2_error_t} over the entire spatial domain for the ROM of dimension $r = 40$ is plotted in Figure \ref{fig:comparison_relerr_all} (right).
-For POD-ROM and Optimal DMD, most of the simulation, the error stays between $3\%$ and $5\%$, while DMD gives slightly higher error values.
-In case of OpInf-ROM, the error value grows as time passes.
-This is attributed to the fact that the reduced inferred operators are not identical to the projected true ones which results in an error that accumulates throughout the simulation time.
-However, these results could be improved as will be mentioned later in this subsection.

-For the purpose of illustration, the displacement computed with the POD reduced order model of dimension $r=40$ (top) as well as the difference between the solutions to the FOM and the POD-ROM (bottom) at the times $t = 0, 2.5$ and $t = 5$ are shown in Figure~\ref{fig:2DwaveModel:SolutionROM}.

-Let us further study the effect of using more snapshot data in the operator inference approach for the accuracy of the reduced order model by reducing the time step size.
-The displacement time signals at the sensor location are plotted in Figure~\ref{fig:damaged_WaveEq_FOM_vs_Opinf_CoarseTimeGrid} (left) for both the full order solution and the reduced one based on OpInf using a time step of $0.02$ \si{\second}.
-The relative error $\epsilon_s$ is $7.162 \%$.
-We improve the results using more snapshot data by utilizing a smaller time step of $0.01$ \si{\second} which doubles the number of snapshots from $245$ to $490$.
-The OpInf procedure is repeated with the new dataset, and the reduced system is integrated using the new time step.
-As shown in Figure~\ref{fig:damaged_WaveEq_FOM_vs_Opinf_CoarseTimeGrid} (right), the alignment between the FOM and the ROM improves significantly, reducing the relative error $\epsilon_s$ to $2.885 \%$.
+As for the dOpInf approaches, we notice that both perform better than their continuous counterpart.
+In particular, dOpInf without re-projection has achieved an error value of $2.4$ $\%$ for $r=50$, however, dOpInf with re-projection has resulted in low error values even lower than the ones obtained by POD-ROM for some choices of $r$.
+For example, for $r=50$ the dOpInf with re-projection has yielded an error of $1.84$ $\%$ (lower than the POD-ROM with $2.322$ $\%$) and it has given values lower than $1$ $\%$ for $r \geq 60$.